akka/akka/akka-docs/src/main/paradox/stream/operators/Source-or-Flow/completionTimeout.md

 ## Example

 This example reads the numbers from a source and do some calculation in the flow with a completion timeout of 10 milliseconds.
-It will throw `TimeoutException` if stream does not complete in given time.
+It will fail the stream, leading to failing the materialized @scala[`Future`] @java[`CompletionStage`] if the stream has not completed mapping the numbers from the source when the timeout hits.

 Scala
 :   @@snip [CompletionTimeout.scala](/akka-docs/src/test/scala/docs/stream/operators/sourceorflow/CompletionTimeout.scala) { #completionTimeout }